carlosperate/awesome-microbit/README.md

 - [uFlash](https://github.com/ntoll/uflash/) - Utility for flashing the micro:bit with Python scripts and the MicroPython runtime.
 - [MicroREPL](https://github.com/ntoll/microrepl) - A REPL client for MicroPython running on the BBC micro:bit.
 - [MicroFs](https://github.com/ntoll/microfs) - Simple command line tool and module for interacting with the limited file system provided by MicroPython on the micro:bit.
-- [Jupyter kernel for the micro:bit](https://github.com/takluyver/ubit_kernel) - Package that allows Jupyter interfaces to run MicroPython code directly on the micro:bit.
 - [Combining micro:bit with TI calculators](https://education.ti.com/en/product-resources/microbit) - Connect and programme the BBC micro:bit in Python with several TI calculator models.
+- [micro:bit Stubs](https://github.com/oivron/microbit-stubs) - Python stubs with type hints to provide autocompletion in code editors.
 - [micro:bit MicroPython stubs](https://github.com/microbit-foundation/micropython-microbit-stubs) - Type stubs for MicroPython for micro:bit to support the editor autocompletion.

 ## 🗿 JavaScript and MakeCode

 - [MakeCode](https://makecode.microbit.org) - This block and text editor for the micro:bit provides an in-browser emulator, a Blocks interface, and JavaScript (TypeScript) editor.
 	- [MakeCode Beta](https://makecode.microbit.org/beta) - Beta version of the MakeCode editor to test the latest features.
-	- [MakeCode Windows App](https://www.microsoft.com/en-gb/store/p/makecode-for-micro-bit/9pjc7sv48lcx) - Windows application for micro:bit MakeCode.
 	- [MakeCode Offline App](https://makecode.microbit.org/offline-app) - Stand alone offline app (note that MakeCode in the browser also works offline).
 	- [MakeCode Multi Editor](https://makecode.microbit.org/---multi) - Two MakeCode editors side by side to create, modify, and test two micro:bit programs at the same time, great for simulating radio with a transmitter and receiver.
 - [Espruino JavaScript](https://www.espruino.com/MicroBit) - JavaScript interpreter for microcontrollers, supports Bluetooth LE and wireless programming.
 Also offers a WebIDE for written code and blocks.